mozilla/leadership-training/README.md

 ## Who are the mentors?
 The mentors are Mozilla staff and community members who have completed Open Leadership training and mentorship in the past.
 They all have experience running open projects, facilitating events and building communities.
 They’ve demonstrated an understanding of working openly and collaboratively on projects.

-See the [list of mentors](https://github.com/MozillaFoundation/mentorship-program/blob/master/mentors.md) for our Fall 2016 round.

 ## What will it looks like?
 * **Meetings**